multimediaeval/2019-Emotion-and-Theme-Recognition-in-Music-Task/README.md

 ## Submissions and evaluation
 Participants should generate predictions for the [test split](https://github.com/MTG/jamendo-dataset/blob/master/data/splits/split-0/autotagging_moodtheme-test.tsv) and submit those to the task organizers.

 To have a better understanding of the behavior of the proposed systems, we ask to submit both **prediction** (probability) scores and binary classification **decisions** for each tag for the tracks in the test set.
+We provide a [script](https://github.com/MTG/mtg-jamendo-dataset/blob/master/scripts/mediaeval2019/calculate_decisions.py) to calculate activation thresholds and generate decisions from predictions by maximizing macro F-score.

 The submission format is two `.npy` files containing a numpy matrix with rows representing tracks and columns - tags.
 The dimensions should be **4231 tracks x 56 tags**.
 The order of tracks should be the same as in the test split and the order of tags is an alphabetically sorted one, please refer to [this file](https://github.com/MTG/mtg-jamendo-dataset/blob/master/data/tags/moodtheme_split.txt).
 Use `numpy.save()` to create submission files:
 - `decisions.npy`: `dtype('bool')`, `shape=(4231, 56)`